 Each of these organizations provides unique services for alleged victims, alleged offenders, families and children.
 One of these organizations should be right for you and if they are not, they can likely point you toward one that is.

-Civil Family Law Court
+Civil Family Law Court and Orders of Protection from Domestic Abuse

 The New Mexico Family Violence Protection Act (the Act) was created to provide citizens with immediate access to the civil courts in domestic violence situations.
 Actions filed under the Act are addressed in civil court within the family court division if there is one.